google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 ## Extra configuration

-### Gitlab artifacts filestore
+### Gitlab filestore

-You can use the variable `FILESTORE: gitlab-artifacts` to use Gitlab artifacts for storing
+You can use the variable `FILESTORE: gitlab` to use Gitlab artifacts for storing
 - coverage reports
 - corpus
 - continuous build
+- crashes

+Crashes get simply added as jobs artifacts.

-To do so, you need to use a [cache](https://docs.gitlab.com/ee/ci/caching/) in your jobs :
+For continuous builds, you need to use a [cache](https://docs.gitlab.com/ee/ci/caching/) in your jobs :
 {% raw %}
 ```yaml
   variables: